andreasnij/an-sms/UPGRADING.md

 # Upgrading guide

+## 0.6 to 1.0
+- The minimum required PHP version is now 8.1.
+If you are still on PHP 8.0, you can use version AnSms 0.6 until you upgrade.

 ## 0.5 to 0.6
 - If you previously installed the `php-http/guzzle6-adapter` and `php-http/message` packages when installing this package, remove